blaenk/site/content/notes/python.md

 The `in` operator tests to check whether an object equals any item in the given sequence or iterable.
 The converse is `not in`.
 In dictionaries, `in` tests for key presence, while in strings it tests for substring presence.

-Negative indexing starts from the end of the sequence of length $L$, i.e. `-1` is the last element, at index $L - 1$.
+Negative indexing starts from the end of the sequence of length `$L$`, i.e. `-1` is the last element, at index `$L - 1$`.

 A slicing of `[i:j]` is exclusive: it excludes the upper bound.
 When the upper bound is less than or equal to the lower bound, the slicing is an empty subsequence.
-When a bound is omitted, the extent is implied: `0` for the lower bound, sequence length $L$ for the upper bound.
+When a bound is omitted, the extent is implied: `0` for the lower bound, sequence length `$L$` for the upper bound.
 Omitting both bounds takes a slicing of the entire sequence, which is often used to make shallow copies.

 A slicing can include a _stride_ denoting the distance between successive indices, in the form `[i:j:k]`.
 For example, `[::2]` would include all even indices of the original sequence, while `[::-1]` would contain the sequence elements in reverse, in which case the lower and upper bound should be flipped, which makes sense if thought of as "from" and "to" indicators.